Seed and Seedling Phenotyping

 read more …

-• SeedAIxpert / SeedAIxpert Pro – The fastest digital seed testing system
+• SeedAIxpert / SeedAIxpert HTC – The fastest digital seed testing system

 The fastest digital seed testing system measuring seed count, seed purity, seed phenotypes, germination, and seedling emergence quality.